 The Hidden Design Work

-This is the point I keep returning to: planning presupposes a domain, and constructing a domain is design work.
+This is the point I keep returning to: planning presupposes a domain model, and constructing that model is domain engineering - the design work of building the representational infrastructure that the computational system requires.

 In AI courses, the domain is provided.
 Students learn to write problem files and invoke planners.
 The domain file is just there - part of the exercise setup.
 The intellectual challenge is in the algorithm, not the ontology.
 In real-world applications, the domain is the challenge.
 Before you can plan, you need to answer what you are modelling, what entities matter, what properties distinguish one state from another, what actions are possible and under what conditions, and what counts as success.
 These questions do not have algorithmic answers.
 They require judgment, negotiation, expertise, values.
 They are design questions.

 The TDDC17 course I mentioned in the first post taught planning algorithms.
-It did not teach domain engineering - how to construct domains from messy real-world situations.
-That is a different skill, and it is the skill that is needed when planning techniques are applied outside of toy domains.
+It did not teach domain engineering - what Russell and Norvig (2021, p.
+12) call "knowledge engineering" - the process of constructing domain models from messy real-world situations.
+That is a different skill, and it is the skill that is needed when computational systems of any kind are applied outside of toy domains.

 Planning as Navigation